 A panel debate followed:

 - Tony Murphy, President of the European Court of Auditors, mentioned the institutional role of the EESC through its opinions, as part of the legislative process.
-He highlighted that the Groups represent different perspectives, that were taken into consideration by the co-legislators and the European Commission.
-He stated that the views and requests of the EESC were taken into consideration, when programming their work, and highlighted the importance of the EESC in the next Multiannual Financial Framework.
+He said that the Groups represented different perspectives, which were taken into consideration by the co-legislators and the European Commission.
+He said that the views and requests of the EESC were taken into consideration, when programming their work, and highlighted the importance of the EESC in the next Multiannual Financial Framework.

-- Younous Omarjee, Vice-President of the European Parliament, highlighted the fruitful cooperation with the EESC during President Röpke’s mandate.
-He stressed the importance of civil society’s voice in times of upheaval and uncertainty, praised the EESC’s role in restoring trust in institutions, and noted its involvement of civil society actors from Ukraine.
+- Younous Omarjee, Vice-President of the European Parliament, highlighted the constructive cooperation with the EESC during President Röpke’s term of office.
+He stressed the importance of civil society’s voice in times of upheaval and uncertainty, praised the EESC’s role in restoring trust in institutions, and noted its involvement of civil society players from Ukraine.

-- Kata Tüttő, President of the European Committee of the Regions stressed the importance of EESC–CoR cooperation on areas such as agriculture, the MFF and cohesion.
-She noted the changing nature of democracy, highlighting the dilemma of citizen participation in policymaking, and underlined the need to give up part of our own perspective to understand others.
+- Kata Tüttő, President of the European Committee of the Regions stressed the importance of EESC-CoR cooperation on areas such as agriculture, the MFF and cohesion.
+She noted the changing nature of democracy, highlighting the dilemma of citizen participation in policy-making, and underlined the need to give up part of our own perspective to understand others.

-- Maroš Šefčovič, Commissioner for Trade and Economic Security, stressed the need to address current challenges democratically and inclusively, praising the EESC under President Röpke for embodying the House of Civil Society.
-He noted its influence on Commission priorities, including competitiveness, housing, energy affordability and poverty reduction, and congratulated President Röpke and the members on their mandate.
+- Maroš Šefčovič, Commissioner for Trade and Economic Security, stressed the need to address the current challenges democratically and inclusively, praising the EESC under President Röpke for embodying the House of Civil Society.
+He noted its influence on Commission priorities, including competitiveness, housing, energy affordability and poverty reduction, and congratulated President Röpke and the members on their term of office.

-The next session focused on 'Equality & Inclusion':
+The next session focused on Equality & Inclusion:

 - Irena Moozová, Deputy Director-General of the European Commission's Directorate General for Justice and Consumers, praised the EESC and President Röpke as indispensable allies on gender equality and inclusion, calling for urgent progress on pay gaps, violence, safety, healthcare, and participation.
-She noted the EESC’s pioneering endorsement of the Declaration of Principles and Roadmap for Women’s Rights, and stressed joint work with civil society to protect democracy and advance women’s rights.
+She noted the EESC’s pioneering endorsement of the Declaration of Principles and Roadmap for Women’s Rights, and stressed the joint work with civil society to protect democracy and advance women’s rights.

-- Zornitsa Roussinova, President of the Bulgarian Economic and Social Council, stressed that national councils identify citizens’ concerns while the EESC helps turn them into EU policies, and said such cooperation can improve education, skills and labour market policies.
+- Zornitsa Roussinova, President of the Bulgarian Economic and Social Council, stressed that national councils identified citizens’ concerns while the EESC helped turn them into EU policies, and said that such cooperation could improve education, skills and labour market policies.

-- Fariha Khan, Youth Representative from the Austrian National Youth Council, stressed that young people drive change for equality by resisting oppression, corruption, racism, sexism, barriers for minorities and the climate emergency.
-She urged that their concerns be taken seriously, as they will live with the consequences.
+- Fariha Khan, Youth Representative from the Austrian National Youth Council, stressed that young people drove change for equality by resisting oppression, corruption, racism, sexism, barriers for minorities and the climate emergency.
+She urged that their concerns be taken seriously, as they would have to live with the consequences.

 - László Andor, Secretary-General of FEPS, identified financial resources and legislation as key levers for closing equality gaps and advancing inclusion in Europe.
 He underlined the need to incorporate new initiatives under the European Pillar of Social Rights, including affordable housing, a Quality Jobs Act, and the forthcoming anti-poverty strategy.
-While welcoming the focus on competitiveness, he stressed that distributing prosperity fairly, and enabling all regions to contribute, is as important as creating it.
+While welcoming the focus on competitiveness, he stressed that distributing prosperity fairly, and enabling all regions to contribute, was as important as creating it.

-The next session, 'Global Gateway for Civil Society', started with a video message from Marcio Macedo, Minister of the General Secretariat of the Presidency of the Republic of Brazil.
-He noted that after President Röpke's mandate, the relations between the EESC and Brazil are at their highest level.
-This is particularly important in a context that calls for stronger ties in defense of multilateralism, democracy, and sustainable, inclusive development.
-Minister Macedo also welcomed the new President, Seamus Boland, and wished him a fruitful mandate.
+The next session, Global Gateway for Civil Society, started with a video message from Marcio Macedo, Minister of the General Secretariat of the Presidency of the Republic of Brazil.
+He noted that after President Röpke’s mandate, the relations between the EESC and Brazil were at their highest level.
+This was particularly important in a context that called for stronger ties in defence of multilateralism, democracy, and sustainable, inclusive development.
+Minister Macedo also welcomed the new President, Seamus Boland, and wished him a successful term of office.